Scientific Name: Hippopotamus amphibius

 King of the River

-Hippos live in pods of 10 to 150 individuals.
+Hippos live in schools of 10 to 150 individuals.
 The bulls occasionally fight for territory and mates; males can run up to 35 miles an hour for short bursts in order to chase off a rival.
 Bulls have an odd habit of spinning their tail while marking their territory with dung.

 Females give birth away from the herd, while submerged underwater.
 A single calf is born (rump first), which immediately paddles to the surface for breath then submerges again to nurse.
 They will bond for two weeks before rejoining the herd.
 Babies can often be seen resting on their mothers’ backs.